The nearest town is the charming and vibrant Victoria Falls.

 It is very important that you include all necessary information, as per your booking form, regarding specific medical conditions.

-Students are please to be dressed neatly in a way that is not inappropriate or offensive, and to ensure that your clothes are clean.
+Volunteers are please to be dressed neatly in a way that is not inappropriate or offensive, and to ensure that your clothes are clean.
 Uniform shirts are provided, and you will be required to wear these shirts on certain days for specific activities, as advised by your co-ordinators.

 Simple, minimal jewellery is acceptable during programme working hours.
 It is advised that wearing of jewellery in visible body piercings, other than ears should be avoided, as this may offend people of certain cultures.